On the interaction of the Coxeter transformation and the rowmotion bijection: Introduction

 \section{Introduction}

 Let $A$ be a finite dimensional algebra over a field $k$ with finite global dimension.
-When $A$ has indecomposable projective modules $P_i$ for $i=1,...,n$, then the \emph{Cartan matrix} $M$ of $A$ is defined as the $n \times n$-matrix with entries $m_{i,j}:=\Hom_A(P_i, P_j)$.
-The \emph{Coxeter matrix} (or also Coxeter transformation) $C$ of $A$ is then defined by $C:=-M^{-1} M^T$.
+We will always assume that $k$ is a splitting field for the algebra $A$, which for example is true if $k$ algebraically closed or if $A$ is a quiver algebra.
+We denote the indecomposable projective $A$-modules by $P_i$ for $i=1,...,n$.
+Then the \emph{Cartan matrix} $M$ of $A$ is defined as the $n \times n$-matrix with entries $m_{i,j}:=\dim_k \Hom_A(P_i, P_j)$.
+The \emph{Coxeter matrix} (a.k.a.
+Coxeter transformation) $C$ of $A$ is then defined as $C:=-M^{-1} M^T$.
+Note that this is well defined as the Cartan matrix of an algebra of finite global dimension has determinant 1 or -1 and thus $M$ is invertible over $\mathbb{Z}$, see for example \cite[Proposition III.3.10]{ASS}

 The Coxeter matrix of a finite dimensional algebra with finite global dimension is the main object of study in the spectral theory of finite dimensional algebras, we refer for example to the survey article \cite{LP}.
 Of special interest in homological algebra are algebras with periodic Coxeter matrix, that is $C^l=id$ for some $l \geq 1$.
 Algebras with periodic Coxeter matrix include for example fractionally Calabi-Yau algebras that arise in geometric and combinatorial contexts, we refer for example to \cite{CDIM} and \cite{Y}.

 When $P$ is a finite poset then the set of order ideals of $P$ is a distributive lattice $L$ and every finite distributive lattice arises this way and is uniquely determined by $P$.
 The Coxeter matrix of the incidence algebra $kL$ can be directly read off from elementary combinatorial data involving the M\"obius function of $L$.
 When $S$ is an antichain of $P$ then set $I(S)$ to be the order ideal whose maximal elements are given by $S$ and set $M(S)$ to be the order ideal whose minimal non-elements are given by $S$.
 The \emph{rowmotion bijection} is given on the elements of $L$ by sending $I(S)$ to $M(S)$, which defines a bijection.
 The rowmotion bijection is one of the main attractions in dynamical algebraic combinatorics, we refer for example to the articles \cite{H}, \cite{Str} and \cite{TW}.
 When $L$ has $n$ elements, we can associate to the rowmotion bijection an $n \times n$-permutation matrix in a natural way.
 While the Coxeter matrix and the rowmotion bijection are well studied objects in representation theory and combinatorics respectively, it seems that no relation between them has been shown before.